vuejs/eslint-plugin-vue/docs/rules/no-invalid-template-root.md

 ## 📖 Rule Details

-This rule reports the template root if the following cases:
+This rule reports the template root in the following cases:

 - The root is nothing.
 E.g. `<template></template>`.
 - The root is text.
 E.g. `<template>hello</template>`.